Buffalo Stance: Background

-"Buffalo Stance" was very successful, becoming a worldwide hit for Cherry.
-In Europe, the song peaked at number one in the singer's native Sweden as well as in the Netherlands.
-It entered the top 10 also in Austria (7), Belgium (4), Denmark (9), Finland (5), West Germany (2), Greece (2), Ireland (7), Norway (3), Switzerland (2) and the UK.
-In the latter, "Buffalo Stance" peaked at number three in its sixth week on the UK Singles Chart on January 8, 1989.
-It spent two weeks at that position before dropping to number eight and then leaving the UK Top 10 the following week.
-On the Eurochart Hot 100, the single reached number three in February 1989.
-Outside Europe, "Buffalo Stance" charted on five different Billboard charts in the US; number three on the Hot 100, number one on both the Hot Dance Club Play chart and the Dance Singles Sales chart, number 16 on the Hot Rap Songs chart and number 30 on the Hot R&B/Hip-Hop Songs chart.
-In Canada, the single reached number one on the RPM Dance/Urban chart, while reaching number three on the RPM Top Singles chart.
-In Australia and New Zealand, "Buffalo Stance" charted at number 21 and 14, respectively.

-The single earned Cherry a gold record in Canada (50,000), Sweden (25,000) and the United States (500,000), and a silver record in the UK (250,000).

 Critical reception

 Robert Hilburn from Los Angeles Times complimented "Buffalo Stance" as "a sly and sassy, yet also disarmingly tender slice of street-wise admonition to stand up for your rights rather than let insecurities or peer pressure lead you to mistakes in judgment."
-Another editor, Chris Willman, commented, "No money-man can win my love / It's sweetness that I'm dreaming of, sings Cherry, turning down a "gigolo" who may or may not be a garden-variety pimp.
+Another Los Angeles Times editor, Chris Willman, commented, "No money-man can win my love / It's sweetness that I'm dreaming of, sings Cherry, turning down a "gigolo" who may or may not be a garden-variety pimp.
 Nothing new there, but the pleasure of this tale is in the telling, and Britain's ripe-and-ready Cherry is an irresistible storyteller, rapping the verses with cocky defiance and singing the choruses with equally unruly loveliness."

-Mark Lepage from Montreal Gazette stated, "The lovely Neneh has the best song on radio now, with the possible exception of Womack and Womack's "Teardrops".
-"Buffalo Stance" is a sexy, saucy and feisty rap/dance summer hit, the kind of thing for which car radios were created."
+Mark Lepage from Montreal Gazette stated, "The lovely Neneh has the best song on radio now, with the possible exception of Womack and Womack's 'Teardrops'.
+'Buffalo Stance' is a sexy, saucy and feisty rap/dance summer hit, the kind of thing for which car radios were created."
 People Magazine remarked that the singer half-sings, half-raps, "mock-tough lyrics" over a prominent drum-machine beat and minimal synthesized accompaniment.
 The reviewer added that "when she sticks to that formula, singing about infatuation and seduction on the city's mean sidewalks" as on "Buffalo Stance", "she's fresh and inviting."
 Miranda Sawyer from Smash Hits felt it's "the best dance record in yonks.
-A brilliant melody plus a rap which knocks the "spots" off Salt 'n' Pepa makes this utterly ace and runner-up Single of the Fortnight."
+A brilliant melody plus a rap which knocks the 'spots' off Salt 'n' Pepa makes this utterly ace and runner-up Single of the Fortnight."